sh1boot/sh1boot.github.io/_posts/2024-08-05-address-coded-endian.md

 What I found a little challenging about the concept was mulling over how to manage pointer types and casting as a C language extension.

-If you have a data type attribute `__big_endian`, the compiler can deduce address fiddles associated with at least _some_ casting operations, but if you cast from, say, `__big_endian uint32_t*` to `void*`, as would happen with a call to `memcpy()` you _must_ clear those low-order bits during the cast because that function will perform as if it were a byte copy starting at the given address, so you want to start at the first byte in memory rather than the least significant byte.
+If you have a data type attribute `__big_endian`, and another `__little_endian`, and a default case which is agnostic, the compiler can deduce address fiddles associated with at least _some_ casting operations between pointers.
+If you cast from, say, `__big_endian uint32_t*` to the agnostic `void*`, as would happen with a call to `memcpy()` you _must_ clear those low-order bits during the cast because that function will act as if it were a byte copy starting at the given address, so you want to start at the first byte in memory rather than the least significant byte.

-But when you cast from `__big_endian uint32_t` to `__little_endian uint32_t` it
+But when you cast from `__big_endian uint32_t*` to `uint32_t*` it might be better to retain the low-order bits (the swizzle bits) rather than treat it as a cast to the default endian so that a single function can take a pointer to words (and even arrays of words) of arbitrary byte order.

-might be better to keep the low-order bits (the swizzle bits) so that a single function can take a pointer to words (and even arrays of words) of arbitrary byte order.
+So I think the compiler should clear some bits when casting from a big endian type to a _smaller_ agnostic or little-endian type (where `void` is the smallest type), and set those bits when casting from agnostic to a big endian type.
+Casting _to_ a specific-endian pointer modifies the bits, casting to an agnostic pointer only modifies bits where the sizes don't match.

 Does it all fall down at some point, I wonder?
 I don't recall.
 Casting was always dangerous if you didn't know what you were doing, but does this require